eliasmeireles/de-setup/k8s/k3s-LOCAL-INSTALL-README.md

-# 🧩 K3s Local Installer
+# 🧩 K3s Local install

-A simple and automated **K3s Kubernetes** local installer for Linux systems (tested with Ubuntu).
+A simple and automated **K3s Kubernetes** local install for Linux systems (tested with Ubuntu).
 This script allows you to **quickly set up**, **manage**, and **optionally clean up** a local K3s cluster.

 ---